Emma Chamberlain

-Emma Frances Chamberlain (born May 22, 2001) is an American internet personality and model.
+Emma Frances Chamberlain (born May 22, 2001) is an American social media personality, influencer, podcaster, businesswoman and model.
 She won the 2018 Streamy Award for Breakout Creator.
 In 2019, Time magazine included her on its Time 100 Next list, and its list of The 25 Most Influential People On The Internet, writing that "Chamberlain pioneered an approach to vlogging that shook up YouTube's unofficial style guide."

 In April 2019, she launched her first weekly podcast series, Anything Goes, formerly known as Stupid Genius.
 Chamberlain subsequently won the award for "Best Podcaster" at the 12th Shorty Awards.
 She also has been an ambassador for Louis Vuitton since 2019 and Cartier since 2022.

 Early life

-Chamberlain was born on May 22, 2001, in San Bruno, California, to artist Michael John Chamberlain and flight coordinator Sophia Pinetree Chamberlain.
-She is the only child of her parents, who divorced when she was five years old.
+Chamberlain was born on May 22, 2001, in San Bruno, California.
+She is an only child, and her parents divorced when she was five years old.

-In a 2018 interview with Forbes, Chamberlain said that although she was raised in the generally well-off city of San Francisco, her family had struggled with finances during her childhood.
-The family had depended on commissions for her father's art, and when he was ill and unable to paint they endured "hard times".
+In a 2018 interview with Forbes, Chamberlain said her family had struggled financially during her childhood.
+They depended on commissions from her father's art, and when he was ill and unable to paint they endured "hard times".

 She attended Central Middle School in San Carlos, California, and Notre Dame High School, Belmont, an all-girl Catholic preparatory school where she was on the cheerleading and track teams.
-She performed competitive cheer for five years and was a member of the California All Stars Pink cheer team.
+She was a competitive cheerleader for five years and competed with the California Allstars in Livermore, California, on the team Senior Pink.
 She left high school during the first semester of her junior year and graduated after passing the California High School Exit Exam.
+In 2024, Chamberlain received her high school diploma at age 23 with the Class of 2024.